 Distance: 4 miles (6.4 km)

-The Cheddar Gorge Cliff Top walk is a circular walk along the two gorge ridges.
+The Cheddar Gorge Cliff Top walk is a circular hike along the two gorge ridges.
 Featuring two steep ascents to the top of the cliffs, this walk offers astounding views over the gorge, the Somerset hills, the town of Cheddar, and in the distance, Glastonbury Tor and the Bristol Channel.

 The rugged cliffs of Cheddar Gorge

-Following the grassy path, the Cheddar Gorge Cliff Top walk continues along the cliff ridge.
+Following the grassy path, the Cheddar Gorge walk continues along the cliff ridge.
 From there, you can spot wildlife, such as hawks and goats.
 Look for the goats in the nooks and crannies of the cliffs, where you would not necessarily think to look!
-Throughout the walk along the ridges, you’ll be amazed by the majesty of the cliffs.
+Throughout the walk along the ridges, you’ll be amazed by the majesty of the Cheddar cliffs.

 The breathtaking Somerset scenery

 After heading back down into the valley, you cross the road and begin the second, rocky ascent to once again reach the top of the cliffs.
-The second half of the walk along the southern ridge offers even more breathtaking views of the Somerset hills and the Bristol Channel.
+The second half of the hike along the southern ridge offers even more breathtaking views of the Somerset hills and the Bristol Channel.
 Even though you can enjoy splendid scenery throughout this circular walk, you can admire the finest views of the surrounding countryside from here.

 The Cliff Top walk then leads you back to the village of Cheddar through woodland.
 Although a fairly large village, Cheddar features charming streets and stone cottages typical of Somerset villages.
 Unfortunately I did find that the village was very touristy.
-Aside from the gorge, Cheddar is also renowed for its caves which you can visit for a fee.
+Aside from the gorge, Cheddar is also renowned for its caves which you can visit for a fee.

 Cheddar Gorge Cliff Top walk details